Internal linking for SEO is like a clock tower.

 That said, make sure that you only add relevant internal links.
 Don’t add irrelevant ones for the sake of passing on link juice.

-One smart internal linking tactic for SEO is to rejuvenate outdated evergreen content with new contextual links.
+One smart internal linking for SEO tactic is to rejuvenate outdated evergreen content with new contextual links.

 It helps this content remain useful over time.
 The best type of content for this would be evergreen tutorials and guides.